slsa-framework/slsa-proposals/0002/README.md

 not practical in 2022 because it not only depends on the work above, but also work to minimize or eliminate any friction for project maintainers.

+#### Milestone: Early adoption by key projects raises awareness of SLSA (P2)

 In the short term, we hope to have targeted adoption of key open-source projects to both exemplify standards and to reduce risk for those projects.
+We can also publish adoption stories to inform readers where SLSA is being applied.
+Finally, we can reach out to open-source communities, working groups, conferences, etc. to raise awareness of SLSA.

 ### Theme: Government and industry